|Barcelona safety tips. Avoiding pickpockets in Barcelona|

 Related pickpocket useful links

->http://kovakspi.com/scams.html This is a link to an personal website by a Barceona resident called Terry Jones.
+http://kovakspi.com/scams.html This is a link to an old blog by a Barcelona resident called Terry Jones.
 This link is a mirror site of the old list of scams which has now been closed.
 It has a long list of street scams and pickpocket techniques that visitors to Barcelona have experienced.
 Please note that the list was started in 1996, so although the list is long and the stories are true, they are from a long period of time during which millions of visitors have been in Barcleona and were not robbed or scammed.

 Hotels in Barcelona